5 min read

 Underlying all this is the assumption, our global operations largely return normal in May, the beginning of our fiscal third quarter.
 Brian will provide additional numbers, but our expectations for a strong year remain intact.

 Merck (3/5 – KGaA Full Year 2019 Earnings Call)

-We are looking into more or less applicable historical models of other crisis.
-We have determined that these crisis, be it precision, be it the disease threats have an industry-specific impact, which we must take into account that we’re now sharing with you a scenario, which we have developed in mid-February on this Slide 26.
+We are looking into more or less applicable historical models of other crises.
+We have determined that this crisis, be it precision, be it the disease threats have an industry-specific impact, which we must take into account that we’re now sharing with you a scenario, which we have developed in mid-February on Slide 26.

-Under this scenario, we assume that the COVID-19 outbreak peaks in Q1, eases in Q2 and that the situation is sort of back to normal in the second half of the year.
-In total, this scenario translates into a drag on our full year sales of around 1%, mainly coming from China and mainly occurring in Q1.
+Under this scenario, we assume that the COVID-19 outbreak peaks in Q1, ease in Q2 and that the situation is sort of back to normal in the second half of the year.
+In total, this scenario translates into a drag on our full-year sales of around 1%, mainly coming from China and mainly occurring in Q1.
 And this is already reflected in our qualitative outlook for 2020.
-However, should the effect be significantly more pronounced or should the crisis result in a global recession, please note that this guidance would need to be adjusted, and we can probably go into more detail during the discussion?
+However, should the effect be significantly more pronounced, or should the crisis result in a global recession, please note that this guidance would need to be adjusted, and we can probably go into more detail during the discussion?